timflannagan/ansible-role-test/README.md

 To-Do:
 ======
-2. Determine what to do with %FREE option later.
-3. Check if eliminating the whitespace in the AnsibleModule parameters is too unreadable.
+1. Check if eliminating the whitespace in the AnsibleModule parameters is too unreadable.
-4. Figure out the standard with pylint constants (invalid variable name).
-5. Implement verify_present_default_size function.
-6. Refactor the error messages.
+2. Refactor the error messages.
-7. Might need to test a PV with multiple VGs to see if that breaks any of the size verification functions.
-8. Look at the PEP8 standards for line-to-long errors
+3. Look at the PEP8 standards for line-to-long errors.
+4. Run playbook again to test error messages.
+	- Had to split the line up, but the JSON output may capture that as a newline.

 Current Problems:
 =====